Betterment Review: Is it a Good Investment Option?

 You can open any taxable or retirement account with a $0 initial balance.
 Opening an account lets you develop your investing goals and asset allocation.

-However, your account balance must be at least $10 to make your first investment.
-The investment minimum is $10 for all future trades.
+However, your account balance must be at least $10 to make your first investment, and the investment minimum is $10 for all future trades.

 Digital and Premium Accounts